ethersphere/SWIPs/SWIPs/swip-20.md

   Changes are already done in swip-19, where we access stake values keyed with node address
 - *API support for withdrawal:*
   API endpoint for excess stake withdrawal should be added to the client.
+- "usableStakeOfAddress" will return effective stake value which is also used in the redistribution game, also we are changing this to "nodeEffectiveStake" function

 The client code should be amended to be compatible with new ABI for the staking contract.